BrokenUzi/holbertonschool-printf/README.md

 ## Manual

-To open the _printf manual run this command in the terminal.
+To open the _printf manual run this command in the terminal:
-`man ./_printf.1`
+	man ./_printf.1

 ## Created by
 Jake Velasquez